opencog/atomspace/opencog/matrix/README.md

    the atomspace, which can only work if no filtering is applied.
 But if there are pre-filters, then the returned values are necessarily garbage.
 Yucko.
 Can we fail-safe this for now?

+ * Need to support columns/rows that can be one of several types (e.g. can be WordNodes, or be WordClassNodes)

+ * Need to provide better support for complex structures (viz. cases where left and right are not immediately underneath a common link).